Uposatha: Lay practice

 The eight precepts are meant to give lay people an impression of what it means to live as a monastic, and the precepts "may function as the thin end of a wedge for attracting some to monastic life."
 The objective of the eight precepts is different from the five in that they are less moral in nature, but more focused on developing meditative concentration, and preventing distractions.
 Among the eight precepts, the third precept is about maintaining chastity.
 Buddhist tradition therefore requires lay people to be chaste on observance days, which is similar to the historical Indian tradition of being chaste on parvan days.
 As for the sixth rule, this means not having food after midday, in imitation of a nearly identical rule for monks.
 Fluids are allowed.
 Taiwanese physician Ming-Jun Hung and his co-authors have analyzed early and medieval Chinese Buddhist Texts and argue that the main purposes of the half-day fast is to lessen desire, improve fitness and strength, and decrease sleepiness.
 Historically, Chinese Buddhists have interpreted the eight precepts as including vegetarianism.

 The seventh precept is sometimes also interpreted to mean not wearing colorful clothes, which has led to a tradition for people to wear plain white when observing the eight precepts.
 This does not necessarily mean, however, that a Buddhist devotee dressed in white is observing the eight precepts all the time.
 As for the eighth precept, not sitting or sleeping on luxurious seats or beds, this usually comes down to sleeping on a mat on the floor.
 Though not specified in the precepts themselves, in Thailand and China, people observing the precepts usually stay in the temple overnight.
 This is to prevent temptations at home which break the eight precepts, and helps foster the community effort in upholding the precepts.

 Monastic practice

 On the new-moon and full-moon uposatha, in monasteries where there are four or more bhikkhus, the local Sangha will recite the Patimokkha.
 Before the recitation starts, the monks will confess any violations of the disciplinary rules to another monk or to the Sangha.
 Depending on the speed of the Patimokkha chanter (one of the monks), the recitation may take from 30 minutes to over an hour.
 Depending on the monastery, lay people may or may not be allowed to attend.

 Communal reciprocity

-Describing his experience of Uposatha day in Thailand, Khantipalo (1982a) writes:
+Describing his experience of Uposatha days in Thailand, Khantipalo (1982a) writes: